-Likewise what happened to many Brazilian companies, it started its path towards internationalization pushed by its clients' movement in that direction.
+Likewise what happened to many Brazilian companies, it started its path towards internationalization pushed by

+The international challenges serve to nurture its set of technologies and business models with challenges and responses that help to strengthen its competitive its clients' movement in that direction.
 In 1997, fourteen years after its foundation, due to the economic situation of Latin America and Argentina and the expansion of Brazilian companies towards that market, the company decided that it was necessary to support its clients that were entering that country.
 At that time, the means assigned for the mission were insufficient and two analysts sent to the neighboring country with the duty of making the product of (then) Microsiga "emerge" could not accomplish the intended results, but the event served as source of learning.
 And that learning, in a company capable of learning, serves as supply for other processes and new attempts.